Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 What services are available for mental health and addictions issues?

 Mental health and addictions issues will also be treated at the facility.
-A separate side door entrance/exit and waiting room will be available for patients seeking counseling and treatment.
+A separate side door entrance/exit and waiting room is available for patients seeking counseling and treatment.
 Patients will receive screening/assessment, counselling, prescriptions, connection to resources, and referrals.

 Services include treatment for: